 Phiippa is married and has twins.

-John Yates, nominated by Institute of Historic Building Conservation
+John Yates, nominated by the Institute of Historic Building Conservation

-Peter Brown, nominated by Railway & Canal Historical Society
+Peter Brown, nominated by the Railway & Canal Historical Society

 Peter was deputy chief executive and treasurer of Great Yarmouth Borough Council before taking early retirement in 2000.
 Since then his main interest has been researching and writing the history of canals, with an emphasis on their local economic and social impact.
 He has published extensively both nationally and in local canal society magazines, and is currently preparing a book on the history of the Shropshire Union Canal, its predecessors and successors.
 He also gives talks about canals and about the two engineers in whom he has a particular interest, Sir William Cubitt and Thomas Telford.